|

 Ferries to Samos usually leave the port of Piraeus at about 4-5pm and arrive at the island around 7am.

-In mid-2004, Samos had 145 hotels, a vast majority being two and three star accommodation with affordable rates.
+In 2011, cheap holidays in Samos could be enjoyed at about 145 hotels, a vast majority being two and three star accommodation with cheap or affordable rates.

 Samos covers 476 square kilometres and has a 159 kilometre coastline of sandy and pebbly beaches.